amshk01/French-to-English-Flash-Cards/README.md

-A Flash Card App to help you learn French efficiently.
+A Flash Card App to help learn French efficiently.